 About the Author

 Michael and his wife Jess reside in Birmingham, United Kingdom.
+Mike is the Vineyard Training and Spiritual Direction Coordinator for Vineyard UK.
 He currently coordinates the Hub Pioneering Leadership program, which is in 24 locations around the UK and is training 400+ students in leadership skills.
 He coordinates VI and Spiritual Direction within the Vineyard Churches of the United Kingdom and Ireland.
 He is a trained spiritual director and member of the Order of Sustainable Faith.

 His heart lies with wanting to help the local church be as healthy and intentional as possible.
 His other passions and hobbies are of the geek variety; astronomy, games of all sorts, history, and anything he hasn’t been able to try yet.